bio reviews CDs and books concerts & workshops Gigs Media Contact Links

 Bruce entertains with all-original songs, with topics ranging from pirates, pet elephants, vampires, hippopotamuseseseses, toddlers-with-attitude, food and fun.
 And he asks the eternal question: Are we there yet?*

-With four children of his own, Bruce has endless inspiration!
-He understands children, and tailors his show to any age group.
+Bruce has raised four children of his own, so he has had endless inspiration!
+He understands children.
+His show is primarily aimed at primary school aged children, but he tailors his show to any age group.
 While his material is designed for children, adults also love his shows, appreciating them on a different level.

 Children delight in Bruce Watson’s songs and antics, with plenty of action on stage and audience involvement.